Code-4-Community/c4c-dev-docs/docs/sftt/sftt-api-spec.md

 - `submittedEnd`: the image was submitted on or before this date

 - `siteIds`: the site of the entry the image is for is in this list

+- `neighborhoodIds`: the neighborhood of the image's site is in this list

 If a condition is null, i.e. not specified, then that condition will not be checked.